The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: Introduction

 In this work, we focus on short-term stock forecasting and make the following primary contributions:

 \textbf{1.
-Theoretical Unification:} We provide a rigorous derivation using a linear factor model grounded in Arbitrage Pricing Theory, explaining generalization performance as a function of signal realization and noise accumulation.
-This unifies disparate empirical phenomena under a single signal-noise trade-off mechanism.
+Theoretical Unification:} Grounded in Arbitrage Pricing Theory, we provide a rigorous derivation using a linear factor model to quantify the temporal dynamics of signal realization and noise accumulation.
+This theoretical foundation unifies previously fragmented empirical observations, formally establishing the signal-noise trade-off as the primary driver of model generalization in financial forecasting.

 \textbf{2.
-Methodological Innovation:} We introduce an end-to-end adaptive framework that automatically identifies the optimal supervision signal within a single training run, eliminating the need for computationally expensive brute-force searches.
+Methodological Innovation:} Motivated by our theoretical insights, we propose a novel, end-to-end adaptive framework.
+By formulating temporal-horizon selection as a dynamic optimization problem, our method automatically identifies the optimal supervision signal in a single training run, eliminating the need for the computationally prohibitive brute-force search required by traditional methods.

 \textbf{3.
-Empirical Validation:} Extensive experiments on large-scale financial datasets confirm that our adaptive approach consistently outperforms standard baselines, validating that optimizing the signal-noise trade-off is key to unlocking superior forecasting performance.
+Empirical Validation:} We extensively evaluate our framework across ten diverse architectures.
+Our approach consistently yields significant predictive improvements in the emerging A-share market (CSI 300, 500, and 1000) and demonstrates robust cross-market generalizability in the highly efficient US equity market (S\&P 500).
+Furthermore, downstream backtesting and severe macroeconomic stress testing (e.g., on the 2024 market crash) confirm its exceptional resilience and practical profitability.